-- If start or end are missing, then the start or the end of the string are used instead - The index of end must come after the index of start - What would the substring greet[1:1] be? - An empty string!
+- If start or end are missing, then the start or end of the string is used instead - The index of end must come after the index of start - What would the substring greet[1:1] be? - An empty string!

-String Operators in Python
+String Operations in Python